 Joyce’s family told police that she had been engaged and that she had been in an abusive relationship.
 The studio apartment Joyce lived in was for women of domestic abuse.
 Police searched for Joyce’s boyfriend for questioning during the investigation, but they couldn’t find him.
 Had he disappeared sometime after her death?
 She had distanced herself from her friends and family little by little.
 Her acquaintances indicated that she would not return phone calls, she would move from place to place or change boyfriends without telling anyone.

 Investigators reported that there did not appear to be any foul play in Joyce’s death.
 In November 2003, she went to the hospital because she had vomited blood, and doctors diagnosed her with a peptic ulcer.
 She remained in the hospital for two days.

-Joyce also suffered from asthma, and officials felt that she probably died of natural causes – either from complication of the ulcer or the asthma.
+Joyce also suffered from asthma, and officials felt that she probably died of natural causes – either from a complication of the ulcer or asthma.
 About a month after returning home from the hospital she died on her sofa.

 Neighbors did not report anything strange to authorities, although when later questioned, a number of them said they detected a foul odor.
 Joyce’s next door neighbor, Michael Dobbs said that including the foul smell, “Every time I opened my window I would see strange little black insects crawling through.”
 The death of Joyce Vincent seemed to go unnoticed.

 Found Dead Three Years Later

 A benefits agency was paying half her rent, so the Metropolitan Housing Authority continued to accept partial payments on the flat.
 Finally, after several attempts to collect the remaining balance of the rent that was due, the Housing Authority issued a repossession notice to reclaim the flat.
 They entered the apartment in 2006 and found Joyce’s remains.